redhat-cop/infra-ansible/roles/ansible/tower/README.md

 - [config-ansible-tower](config-ansible-tower) role used to install and do initial configuration of Ansible tower.
 - [config-ansible-tower-ldap](config-ansible-tower-ldap) role used to configure Ansible Tower to use a LDAP backend for authentication.
 - [config-ansible-tower-license](config-ansible-tower-license) role used to configure Ansible Tower licensing.
+- [config-ansible-tower-subscription-manifest](config-ansible-tower-subscription-manifest) role used to configure Ansible Tower subscription.
 - [manage-credential-types](manage-credential-types) role used to manage and populate Ansible Tower Credential Types ("Settings >> Credential Types").
 - [manage-credentials](manage-credentials) role used to manage and populate Ansible Tower Credentials ("Settings >> Credentials").
 - [manage-inventories](manage-inventories) role used to manage and populate Ansible Tower Inventories ("Inventories").